 Chicken Enchilada Sweet Potato Fries

 These Mexican chicken enchilada fries might sound like a side dish, but topped with chicken, black beans and corn, they're likely to become a filling family favorite.
-Good news is, the tray can be made a few hours ahead of time and reheated to crisp up when everyone's ready to eat.
-Get the recipe from Erin Clarke at Well Plated and skip the jalapeño if that will be too spicy for little taste buds.
+The good news is, the tray can be made a few hours ahead of time and reheated to crisp up when everyone's ready to eat.
+Get the recipe from Erin Clarke at Well Plated, and skip the jalapeño if that will be too spicy for little taste buds.

 Bacon Potato Skins